Top 10 Mistakes Sellers Make When Choosing a Charlottetown or PEI Realtor

 Incentive plays a very important role in sales.
 A “full service” agent earning a full commission will often “drop everything” to handle any challenges that come along – an agent earning a small commission does not have that same incentive.

-Incentive is also important to the buyer’s agent.
+An incentive is also important to the buyer’s agent.
 Since there are almost always two agents involved in every sale, they split the commission according to the listing agent’s instructions.
 One agent is your listing agent.
 The other agent is the buyer’s agent.
 When your listing agent dropped his commission, did he also reduce the commission that will be paid to the buyers’ agent?
-If so, you won’t find as many agents willing to show your house – they’ll be showing houses that offer a customary commission to the buyer’s agent.
+If so, you won’t find as many agents willing to show your house – they’ll be showing houses that offer a non-discounted commission to the buyer’s agent.
+Lastly, make sure your listing agent is playing fairly and splitting the commission 50/50 with the selling brokerage.
+Do not list at 6% and find that only 2 or 2.5% is being offered to the selling broker unless you are satisfied with this arrangement.

 Finally, negotiating ability is an important skill in a listing agent.
 Are you willing to put your faith in an agent who can’t even negotiate his or her own commission?